-• PP Conformance: Schutzprofil Smartcard IC Platform Protection Profile, 1.0, plus product specific extensions Common Criteria Part 2 extended
+PP Conformance: Smartcard IC Platform Protection Profile, Version 1.0, BSI-PP-0002-2001 [10] for the Functionality: BSI-PP-0002-2001 conformant plus product specific extensions Common Criteria Part 2 extended for the Assurance: Common Criteria Part 3 conformant EAL 5 augmented by ALC_DVS.2, AVA_MSU.3 and AVA_VLA.4

-BSI CC-PP-0002-2001 [4]

-Functionality: BSI-CC-PP-0002-2001 conformant

-Assurance: Common Criteria Part 3 conformant

-EAL 5 augmented by

-ALC_DVS.2, AVA_MSU.3, AVA_VLA.4.

-The following TOE Security Functions fulfil the claimed Strength of Function: high
+The following TOE Security Functions fulfil the claimed Strength of Function : high

-F.RNG Access - implementation of a software RNG and tests for the hardware RNG.

-F.LOG - implements measures to limit or eliminate the information that might be contained in the shape and amplitude of signals or in the time between events found by measuring such signals.
-It includes software countermeasures against side channel attacks.

-- F.COPY implements a secure copy routine which includes randomization as a countermeasure. - F.SHA implements SHA-1, SHA-224 and SHA-256 according to the standard FIPS 180-1.
-The algorithms SHA-224 and SHA-256 do fulfil the claimed Strength of Function high, the SHA-1 does not.
-For appropriate usage of the TOE, chapter 10 and [24] should be considered.
+TOE Security Function Claimed Strength of Function: high F.RNG_Access implementation of a software RNG and tests for the hardware RNG F.LOG implements measures to limit or eliminate the information that might be contained in the shape and amplitude of signals or in the time between events found by measuring such signals.
+It includes software countermeasures against side channel attacks F.COPY implements a secure copy routine which includes randomization as a countermeasure F.SHA implements SHA-1, SHA-224 and SHA-256 according to the standard FIPS 180-1.
+The algorithms SHA-224 and SHA-256 do fulfil the claimed Strength of Function high.
+For appropriate usage of the TOE, chapter 10 and [25] should be considered